kenpratt/dbox/README.md

 This auth token will last for 10 years, or when you choose to invalidate it, whichever comes first.

-Now either include these constants in yours calls to simple-dropbox, or set them as environment variables.
+Now either include these constants in yours calls to dbox, or set them as environment variables.
 In bash, including them in calls looks like:
-$ DROPBOX_AUTH_KEY="abcdef012345678" DROPBOX_AUTH_SECRET="0123456789abcdefg" simple-dropbox ...
+$ DROPBOX_AUTH_KEY="abcdef012345678" DROPBOX_AUTH_SECRET="0123456789abcdefg" dbox ...
 </pre>